redhat-developer-adoption-emea/cloud-native-guides/dotnet-core.md

 exampleJson = "\"{\\"itemId\\":\\"329299\\",\\"quantity\\":35}\"";
 ~~~

-Should be:
+It should be:

 ~~~csharp
 exampleJson = "{\"itemId\":\"329299\",\"quantity\":35}";
 ~~~

-If you're curious the original JSON version of our specification is here `src/Org.OpenAPITools/wwwroot/openapi-original.json`
+> If you're curious the original JSON version of our specification is here `src/Org.OpenAPITools/wwwroot/openapi-original.json`

 #### Testing the API